LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Nonlinear iteration error control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The stopping test for all of the nonlinear solver algorithms is related to the temporal local error test, with the goal of keeping the nonlinear iteration errors from interfering with local error control.
+ARKODE provides a customized stopping test to the SUNNonlinearSolver module used for solving equation :eq:`Residual`.
+This test is related to the temporal local error test, with the goal of keeping the nonlinear iteration errors from interfering with local error control.
 Denoting the final computed value of each stage solution as :math:`z_i^{(m)}`, and the true stage solution solving :eq:`Residual`